chiphwang1/helm-oci-django-atp/README.md

    http://<ip address of load balancer>/api

    ```
-   To retrieve the IP adddress of the load balanacer use the following command
+   To retrieve the IP adddress of the load balancer use the following command

 ```sh
 $ kubectl -n <name of namespace> get svc django-service